 Which is exactly why so many well-intentioned pet owners give up, either before their first attempt or after trying to do it a few times.

-I developed Meal Mix along with veteran pet food formulator Steve Brown for that very reason:
+I developed our Recipe Creator and Meal Mix along with veteran pet food formulator Steve Brown for that very reason:

 To take the guesswork out of preparing a nutritionally balanced meal for your pet.